Preparing for the School Year

 All incoming freshmen will sign up for one of two retreat options.
 The only difference between the two options are the date.
 Both will be held at Pius X High School.
 If you have questions, please contact Scotty Sullivan or Tori Roberts.

-Parents of freshman and other students new to Pius X High School should attend our New Parent Meeting at 7 pm on Wednesday, Aug.
-13.
+Parents of freshman and other students new to Pius X High School should attend our New Parent Meeting at 6 pm on Monday, Aug.
+10. A meeting for parents with a student-athlete in a Fall sport is at 7 pm that same evening.

 SENIORS